cannatag/ldap3/README.txt

 * 0.9.5.2 2014.08.05
     - fixed LDAPOperationResult.__str__ (thanks David)
-    - added to_dn() in utils.conv to convert a dn string in a list of components (strings or tuples)
+    - added to_dn() in utils.conv to convert a dn string to a list of components (strings or tuples)
     - added __version__ in ldap3
     - don't raise exception if the schema cannot be read in unauthenticated state
     - server.address_info is now a property